 Vietnamese trains are generally reliable and comfortable.
 Seating is in a 2×2 formation with a table in the middle, though it is also possible to book a sleeper cabin with 4 or 6 bunk beds in one room.
 These sleeper trains are very comfortable and worth the experience, though it can be a bit noisy so it’s best to bring a pair of earplugs.

-Best Vietnamese train tickets booking sites
+Best Vietnamese train ticket booking sites

 Bao Lau – an efficient website that details seat and sleeper-berth availability.
 Bao Lau also accepts international cards with a 40,000d ($2) commission per ticket.
 E-tickets are emailed to you.